-It’s non means-tested and paid whether you’re paying for your own social care or your local authority (or trust in Northern Ireland) is.
+It’s non means-tested and paid whether you’re paying for your own social care or your local council is (Health and Social Care Trust in Northern Ireland).

 You might be able to get NHS-funded nursing care if:

-- you’re not eligible for NHS continuing healthcare, but you’ve been assessed as needing care from a registered nurse, and
+- You don’t qualify for NHS continuing healthcare, but you’ve been assessed as needing care from a registered nurse, and

 - you live in a care home that’s registered to provide nursing care.